 The second image is a picture of the accessible version reindeer graphic, designed to be printed on Swell paper and run through a PIAF machine.
 This image has tactile wavy lines which indicate white areas on the reindeer and small tactile squares (grid-like) which indicate the reindeer’s antlers.
 In the tactile version, the text is in braille.
 Reindeer PIAF version PDF available here.

 These poems are accessible PDF documents designed for students to read using their preferred device or can be embossed for students who prefer paper braille.
+Use these poems to practice reading or technology skills, such as increasing reading speeds.
+Rudolph the Renewable-Nosed Reindeer poem can be used to teach reading comprehension skills!

 Ever wonder why Santa’s sleigh is pulled by reindeer?
 Reindeer represent journeys, wandering, strength and endurance – which may be the inspirtation for Santa using reindeer to pull his sleigh!
 Here are some fascinating reindeer facts: